Skiva

 When fully deployed, the tool acts like scissors.
 By pushing the thumb piece down against its spring, the blades close and function in a familiar way.

-According to a survey of 147 individuals, almost everyone claims they can use a knife, yet over 70% of people choose to not carry one.
+After surveying 147 individuals, almost everyone claims they can use a knife, yet over 70% of people choose to not carry one.

 When the thumb piece is pushed down, the sharp end of the blade is revealed, allowing the user to use the tool like a pocket knife.